Ovelny/birb/README.md

 ## But why?

-Twitter is noisy, and even a quick post can end up being distracting with your timeline and mentions popping up. birb is limited on purpose so you don't fall into that waste of time: post now from your CLI, and mess with the rest later on.
+Twitter is noisy, and even a quick post can end up being distracting with your timeline and mentions popping up. birb is limited on purpose so you don't fall into that timesink: post now from your CLI, and deal with the rest later on.

 ## Usage